 I was taken from Ayers Rock Resort and flown over the vast desert for 45 minutes towards the lesser known, but equally outstanding landform, Kings Canyon.
 On the way, I was treated to ariel views of the largest salt lake in the Northern Territory, Lake Amadeus.
 This lake, although often completely dry, was filled with a shallow layer of water from the previous weeks of heavy rainfall.
 From the pilot’s remarks, this was a very rare occurrence!

 After passing over the huge salt fields, travelling through the desert and spotting a few herds of camels along the way, we made it to Kings Canyon.

 Before landing at the nearby resort, I was flown above the beautiful rugged gorge and the Domes of the Lost City.

 Flying in a helicopter gives you a whole new perspective on the earth beneath you.
 But here at Kings Canyon, that’s taken to a whole new level.
-Here, there is a vast amount of landscape that you would otherwise be oblivious too if you were to only explore by foot.
+Here, there is a vast amount of landscape that you would otherwise be oblivious to if you were to only explore on foot.
 The towering sandstone walls and immense terrain of Watarrka National Park travel for miles past what the eye can see on land.

 After landing at the Kings Canyon resort, I was driven by private mini-van to the Canyon where I was able to walk along the luscious creek bed and explore the beauty up close.
 I spent an hour strolling through the charming canyon, spotting wildlife and enjoying the view before I was picked up, driven back to the helipad and flown all the way back to Uluru.